Menu

 The Innovation

-The innovation is a partnership model between local and emerging creative companies and an established, capable, and evidence-backed production house, MTV SAF, to build local talent for the creation of gender-transformative ‘edutainment’ mass media content aimed at changing attitudes, behaviours, and norms towards gender issues, especially VAWG.
-Under this approach, MTV SAF will collaboratively produce a gender-transformative campaign, called MTV Shuga, in Kenya and Nigeria respectively, while building up the capacity of local, emerging, female-led production houses to generate gender-transformative media content.
-This talent building approach aims to support local creative companies to become more sustainable and continue producing gender-transformative content beyond the collaboration with MTV SAF.
-It will use a mix of tools such as MTV SAF oversight, mentorship, workshops and internships to strengthen the skills and knowledge of staff and organisational systems and processes of local media partners.
-In the long-run, the vision is that this partnership model will prove out the market for gender-transformative content by both increasing the capacity for supply as well as stimulating further demand for such productions.
+The innovation entails a partnership model between local and emerging creative companies and MTV SAF, an established production house, to produce gender-transformative 'edutainment' mass media content targeting attitudes, behaviors, and norms regarding gender issues, particularly VAWG (Violence Against Women and Girls).
+Under this approach, MTV SAF collaboratively produced a gender transformative campaign, MTV Shuga, while building capacity for a local, emerging, female-led production house in Nigeria to generate similar content independently.
+This talent building approach aims to enhance the sustainability of local creative companies, fostering continued production of gender transformative content beyond collaboration with MTV SAF.
+It utilised tools such as MTV SAF oversight, mentorship, workshops, and internships to strengthen the skills, knowledge, and organisational systems of local media partners.
+In the long run, the vision is that the partnership model will prove out the market for gender transformative content by both increasing the capacity for supply as well as stimulating further demand for such productions.

 account_balance